DanYamamotoEvans/BFG-PCA/README.md

 It will also output some csv files for plotting stats.

 ### Performance measure
 Based on the normalized scores, this notebook computes the agreement against the BioGRID database.
-It willcomute the agreement for various percentile values of the PPI scores generated from multiple replicates.
+It will compute the agreement for various percentile values of the PPI scores generated from multiple replicates.

 ### Visualization